BrandonQ3/Elk-Stack-Project-1/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook file to roles directory.
 - Update the hosts file to include... webserver, IP's and elk.
-- Run the playbook, and navigate to htt:// ELK-VM Ip:5601/app/kibana Elto check that the installation worked as expected.
+- Run the playbook, and navigate to http:// ELK-VM IP:5601/app/kibana Elto check that the installation worked as expected.

 ![HTTP Kibana screenshot submit](https://user-images.githubusercontent.com/84944319/133935029-e9016e6d-94bc-4816-b88f-b0bc975cca50.jpg)

-Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:
 - _Which file is the playbook?
-Where do you copy it?_ filebeat-playbook.yml etc/ansible/roles
+Where do you copy it? filebeat-playbook.yml etc/ansible/roles
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ /etc/ansible/hosts when configuring the filebeat.yml file you need to designate the Private IP of the Elk-Server in lines of the .yml file.
 - _Which URL do you navigate to in order to check that the ELK server is running?
 Public IP:5601